Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## How many instances are there in total (of each type, if appropriate)?

-217 eyes, 4 types of noise, stable and progressing.
+177 eyes from 122 people, 4 types of noise, stable and progressing.

 |                      |  n  | False Positive<br>SAP | False Negative<br>SAP | GVE<br>SAP | OCT noise |
 |----------------------|:---:|:--------------:|:--------------:|:-------:|:---------:|